About Faro Archaeological Museum

 Faro Archaeological Museum, also known as the Municipal Museum or Museu Municipal de Faro, has a collection of artefacts ranging from the prehistoric to the medieval including the Moorish.

 Most of the collection at the Faro Archaeological Museum is Roman and includes tombstones, mosaics and other pieces found in the region.
-In addition to these exhibits, Faro Archaeological Museum also has seventeenth and eighteenth century Italian paintings, mostly of a religious nature.
-This theme is particularly fitting given the location of the museum in the cloisters of Nossa Senhora da Assuncao (Or Lady of the Assumption), a sixteenth century convent.
+In addition to these exhibits, Faro Archaeological Museum also has 17th and 18th century Italian paintings, mostly of a religious nature.